ros2/rmw_zenoh/README.md

 ### Interoperability

 - SHM-enabled nodes are fully interoperable with remote (non-localhost) nodes and localhost non-SHM-enabled nodes on transparent basis.
-- SHM subsystem is fully transparent and interoperable with any oter RMW-compatible Zenoh software like bridges etc.
+- SHM subsystem is fully transparent and interoperable with any other RMW-compatible Zenoh software like bridges etc.
 - Zenoh SHM works intra- and inter- containers if container's POSIX SHM is configured properly.

 ## Security